Mesut Ozil: Arsenal midfielder signs new contract until 2021

 Ozil, 29, becomes the highest-paid player in the club's history - earning about £350,000 a week before tax.

-The deal, signed on Wednesday, follows months of speculation about the future of the Germany international, whose previous deal was due to expire at the end of the season.
+The deal, signed on Wednesday, follows months of speculation about the future of the Germany international, whose previous contract was due to expire at the end of the season.

 He joined the Gunners from Real Madrid in 2013 for a then club record £42.4m.